 Section V of the Order implements the prohibition on discharges of trash specified in section IV.B of the Order and the Trash Provisions adopted on April 7, 2015, by the State Water Board through Resolution No. 2015-0019.

-Section V provides that each Permittee with regulatory authority over priority land uses, designated land uses, and/or equivalent alternate land uses must implement an effective program to reduce or eliminate the discharge of trash to ocean waters, inland surface waters, enclosed bays, estuaries, and along shorelines or adjacent areas in amounts that adversely affect beneficial uses or cause nuisance.
+Section V provides that each Permittee with regulatory authority over priority land uses, designated land uses, and/or Equivalent Alternate Land Uses must implement an effective program to reduce or eliminate the discharge of trash to ocean waters, inland surface waters, enclosed bays, estuaries, and along shorelines or adjacent areas in amounts that adversely affect beneficial uses or cause nuisance.
 Permittees shall comply with this requirement following one of two “tracks”.

 Under Track 1, a Permittee must install, operate, and maintain full capture systems for storm drains that capture runoff from priority land uses in their respective jurisdictions.
 Under Track 2, a Permittee must install, operate, and maintain any combination of full capture systems, multi-benefit projects, treatment control measures and/or institutional control measures (i.e., the systems must achieve “full capture equivalency”).